aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 These test are by no means comprehensive!
-But they are the ones that will be used for the visible tests when you submit the file to Gradescope.
+But some of these tests will be used for the visible tests when you submit the file to Gradescope.
 The hidden tests, which your grade will be based on similar tests different than the ones shown above.

 #### Merkle Tree hashes

 This is likely the hardest part of the assignment.
 Work on this last, as you can still get a lot of partial credit if this part is not implemented.
 In particular, you may want to ensure that the JSON output, below, is working first before you complete this part.

 The computation of the Merkle tree root hash is [discussed in the lecture slides](../../slides/bitcoin.html#/merkle).
 You will need to be familiar with that before proceeding.
-It is expected that you will use the SHA-256 hashing programs that come with your programming language; use of these is discssed in the last few slides of the [hashing section of the Encryption slide set](../../slides/encryption.html#/hashing).
+It is expected that you will use the SHA-256 hashing programs that come with your programming language; use of these is discussed in the last few slides of the [hashing section of the Encryption slide set](../../slides/encryption.html#/hashing).

 Some important notes to remember:

 - The hashes for the children nodes are concatenated, and then the hash of that concatenation is used in the level above
 - If there is an odd number of hashes in a given level, then the last one is concatenated to itself, and the hash of that is used in the level above
-- The hashes need to be in binary little-Endian form
+- The hashes need to be in binary little-Endian form; the binary form is 32 bytes long
 - Bitcoin uses a double hashing, so each hash is really the sha256 hash of the sha256 hash of the data itself
 - This program is *NOT* using Fast Merkle trees